With a stellar offer in hand, you’re holding your breath for what comes next: the home appraisal.

 (Video Credit: Corinne Rivera / HomeLight)

-Let this advice from top real estate professionals who have been through hundreds of home appraisals guide you through every step of the way.
+Let this advice from top real estate professionals and professional appraisers who have been through hundreds of home appraisals guide you through every step of the way.

 Before the Home Appraisal